 Being overly concerned about what other people think of you, or having unfounded fears your partner will leave you, or having excessive ambition in work or spirituality, or always trying your best to make everybody happy, might all relate to a variety of attempts to compensate for a lack of love and acceptance.

-We go through great contortions trying to fill that emptiness inside of ourselves.
-And this whole pattern of trying to overcome goes through a lot of emotional ups and downs.
+We go through great contortions trying to fill that emptiness inside of ourselves, and this whole pattern of trying to overcome causes us to go through a lot of emotional ups and downs.

 How Anxiety Projects Itself and How to Stay with It

-Anxiety is not easy to stay with and easily lends itself to being projected onto something – in this case; me talking in public.
+Anxiety is not easy to stay with and easily lends itself to being projected onto something– in this case, me speaking in public.

-I have addressed these feelings a 100 times; in group work, in courses, in individual work -and in this context it popped up again.
+I have addressed these feelings a hundred times; in group work, in courses, in individual work, and in this context it popped up again.
 There was still more depth to it.
-When that became clear to me; that I wanted to be accepted, to be recognized, the anxiety also started to subside.
+When the answer became clear to me– that I wanted to be accepted, to be recognized– the anxiety also started to subside.

 Addressing the Deeper Emotions and How They have Given Rise to Anxiety